 ▪ The Trust strives to provide a place and opportunity for dialogue and consultation and mechanism to reach youth, about beliefs and spirituality within the areas of Theology, Public Policy and the Environment

 ▪ Funding for projects may only be offered for three consecutive years.

 The Segelberg Trust welcomes charitable donations.

 Friends of Big Cove Camp Donations can be sent to “Friends of Big Cove Camp Segelberg Trust”.
 The charitable number is 119253631.
-Cheques should be mailed to the mail address above.
+Please e-mail for further details.

 For further contact details please refer to the Get in touch page on this site.

 The Segelberg Trust welcomes your comments, questions, and feedback.

 We can be contacted by the following methods with regards to the Segelberg Trust, our work, and funding.

 For Donation inquiries, please see our Donations page or feel free to contact us directly.